We revisit memorable moments from the past four years.

 Hours after being sworn in as US 46th President, Joe Biden kicked off his mandate by signing 17 executive orders.
 Among those, some were destined to undo the legacy of his predecessor Donald Trump, including rejoining the Paris Climate Agreement.
 The new president seems to keep climate as his administration’s priority, as promised.

 Joe Biden’s greatest challenge will be to repair America’s reputation—currently the lowest it’s been for two decades.
 How can the new president re-boot America’s global leadership?

-NPR’s Tamara Keith and Amy Walter of the Cook Political Report join Judy Woodruff to discuss the latest political news, including the death of Justice Ruth Bader Ginsburg, how it affects the presidential race and the power dynamics at play in the Senate around the battle for her replacement.
+NPR’s Tamara Keith and Amy Walter of the Cook Political Report join Judy Woodruff to discuss the latest political news, including President Trump’s legacy, President-elect Biden’s first days in office, and how Biden will be received by Republicans.

-NPR’s Tamara Keith and Amy Walter of the Cook Political Report join Judy Woodruff to discuss the latest political news, including the differences between President Trump and former Vice President Joe Biden on climate change and what the Trump campaign’s willingness to hold large indoor rallies says about Trump’s perspective on the pandemic.
+NPR’s Tamara Keith and Amy Walter of the Cook Political Report join Judy Woodruff to discuss the latest political news, including the violence at the U.S. Capitol, efforts to impeach President Trump, and Trump’s influence on the Republican Party.

 From news of President Trump’s extraordinary phone call about Georgia’s election to his permanent ban from Twitter and a House plan to introduce an article of impeachment, WSJ’s Shelby Holliday recaps the historic week in Washington.
 Photo: Michael Reynolds/Shutterstock